open/close all folders

 - Expy: Of Terry Funk.

-- Facial Markings: Usually confused for an asterisk, he has the kanji for America (米) on his forehead.
+- Facial Markings: Usually confused for an asterisk, he has the kanji used to symbolize America (米) on his forehead.note

 - Image Song/Leitmotif: "Texas Bronco"